iamzhaihy/BD2020-Final-Project/README.md

 Analysis of the relationship between medical resource distribution, policy and mortality rate (by country, by state, by county).

+We are trying to answer the following questions:
+- Which countries/regions are slow/fast to take actions?
+- Are there any country/region that is ignoring the rising numbers?
+- Are there any country/region being extra cautious?
+- What patterns can we find when examining the data?
+- Do countries/regions with low medical resources tend to take more stringent actions?
+- Do countries/regions with high population density tend to take more stringent actions?
+- Do countries/regions with higher percentage of elder people tend to take more stringent actions?
+- What about states?
+Can we find similar patterns in the state level?

 ## Approach Overview

 The project is roughly divided into three parts: